retrocomputacion/retrobbs/docs/tml.md

 ```html
 <CLR><CHECKMARK>
 ```
-Almost all tags have optional parameters, this take the format `parameter=value`, if a parameter is not passed the default value will be used.
+Most tags have optional parameters, this take the format `parameter=value`, if a parameter is not passed the default value will be used.
 Parameter names are always **lowercase**, with a few exceptions.

 ##### Example: Output 20 white Pi characters, wait 2 seconds, output a newline and 5 yellow Pound characters
 ```html